tiagoirineu/personal_blog/content/post/2022-05-01-day-11-time/index.markdown

 It's remarkable how fast the GDP recovered from the economic impact from Covid.

 **Unemployment Claims**
-Now, a look in how unemployment evolved in the same period.
+Now, a look in how the unemployment rate evolved in the same period.

 ```r